uoregon-libraries/ojs-podman/README.md

 image other than "wrapper" stuff like Apache overrides, the base app configuration template, etc.

-The database needs to be initialized using the `init.sql` file, or else you'll have to run the installer, which means first modifying your OJS config directly in the container / volume.
+The database needs to be initialized using the `init.sql.gz` file, or else you'll have to run the installer, which means first modifying your OJS config directly in the container / volume.
 See the config section below for details on editing the configuration for this exact situation.